boxgrinder/boxgrinder.org/tutorials/index.md

 ## BoxGrinder Build Quick Start

-This [quick start][bgbuild_quick_start] walks you through BoxGrinder Build set up process and helps ypu build yur first appliance.
+This [quick start][bgbuild_quick_start] walks you through the BoxGrinder Build set up process and helps you build your first appliance.

 ## BoxGrinder Build usage instructions

-This [article][bgbuild_usage_instructions] introduces command line reference for BoxGrinder Build.
+This [article][bgbuild_usage_instructions] introduces command line options for BoxGrinder Build.

 ## Plugins

 ## Plugin list

-In this article you can find [complete BoxGrinder Build plugin list][bgbuild_plugins] with descriptions and usage instructions.
+In this article you can find the [complete BoxGrinder Build plugin list][bgbuild_plugins] with descriptions and usage instructions.

 ### How to write a plugin for BoxGrinder Build